jonasbindrim/schachmatt/README.md

 ## Intention

-This library can be used to run chess games, generate legal moves, create and work with standardized chess data formats.
+This library can be used to run chess games, generate legal moves or create and work with standardized chess data formats.

 ## Examples